hucuyuu/winter_c/README.md

 # winter_c

-a backup of my wihter homework
+a backup of my winter homework

 you can take this as  a reference if you want